What is

 For many, it provides language for things they’ve sensed but couldn’t explain.

-Beyond the 9 Types
+Beyond the 9 Descriptions

 The system also includes:

-Instincts (subtypes): self-preservation, social, and one-to-one
+Instincts (subtypes): self-preservation, social, and sexual

 Growth and stress patterns: how your behaviour shifts over time